devJSQ/deque-project/README.md

 ````

-> * Once you complete this project, Create an issue with title "Completed [your-username]".
+> * Once you complete this project, Create an issue with the title "Completed [your-username]".
-> * Create an issue of your questions, If you face any trouble solving the project.
+> * Please create an issue of your questions.